Eugène Terre'Blanche: Poetry

-Murder
+Death

 Terre'Blanche, who had lived in relative obscurity since the decline of his organisation, was murdered on his farm Villana, just outside Ventersdorp, on 3 April 2010.
 He was beaten and hacked to death with pipes and panga machetes whilst napping.
 His body was found on his bed with severe facial and head injuries.
-His murder has been categorised as a typical and notable case of South African farm attacks.
+His murder has been categorised as a notable case of South African farm attacks.

 South African President Jacob Zuma, who followed up an overnight statement with a televised address, called for calm and for "responsible leadership" following the murder, describing it as a "terrible deed;" and described the murderer as "cowardly."
 Zuma's words were echoed by the AWB and organisations including AfriForum and Solidarity.
 Minister of Police Nathi Mthethwa, Commissioner of police Bheki Cele and other high ranking police officials and politicians visited Terre'Blanche's family in Ventersdorp the morning after the murder to express sympathy with the family.

+Perpetrators

-Two males, Chris Mahlangu, aged 28, and Patrick Ndlovu, aged 15, were arrested.
+Chris Mahlangu, aged 28, and Patrick Ndlovu, aged 15, were arrested.
 Both were employees at Terre'Blanche's farm.
 They were both charged with murder, and one was released on bail.
 Terre'Blanche's daughter Bea told the media that the two workers had not been paid for March because her father could not get his banking in order before the Easter weekend, and that an arrangement had been made to pay them after the weekend.
 She stated that he had enjoyed a good relationship with his employees, which had been strengthened by their work with animals on the farm.

 Aftermath

 Chris Mahlangu's announcement to other farm workers that he was "now their boss" fuelled suspicions that the murder was politically motivated.
-The murder took place amid a racial controversy in South Africa involving the singing of a song by African National Congress Youth League leader Julius Malema, which includes the lyrics "Shoot the Boer" ("Dubul' ibhunu").
+The murder took place amid a racial controversy in South Africa involving the singing of a song by then African National Congress Youth League leader Julius Malema, which includes the lyrics "Shoot the Boer" ("Dubul' ibhunu").
 The ANC, which had previously defended its right to sing the song, announced that it would consider a moratorium on the singing of the song, following the murder, in the interests of national cohesion.
 Democratic Alliance leader Helen Zille said that the murder would "inflame tensions" in South Africa.
 Malema denied the song had anything to do with the murder, and defended his singing of it, saying he was "ready to die", and that he was not scared of Boers, in reference to threats that Terre'Blanche would be avenged.
 ANC leaders later announced a temporary ban on the singing of the song.

 Thousands attended Terre'Blanche's funeral, held at noon on 9 April 2010 at Ventersdorp's Protestant Church.
 Later the same day, he was buried on his farm.